Effective Legal Support for Citizenship and Immigration Matters.

-Our brilliant team in JCA Law offers you a full range of exceptional immigration legal services in Canada, including professional legal advice on:
+Our professional team at JCA Law offers you a full range of dedicated immigration legal services in Canada including legal advice on:

 Foreign nationals who wish to travel in Canada may be required to secure a visitor visa.
 Depending on your citizenship, you may or may not be required to apply for a temporary resident visa.
 This decision will be made by immigration officers upon your arrival to Canada either at the airport or at the border.

 To those who are required to get a visitor visa to travel to Canada, you must proceed and make applications to the nearest Canadian Visa Office in your country before you can travel to Canada.

 Here are some requirements for visitor visa applications: